santhoshkuamares/The-Computational-Theory-of-Mind-in-AI/README.md

 python src/train_subjectesis.py --root work/subjectesis --prepare-only
 ```

-Preparation rebuilds revision 4 from the bundled task data, split manifest and annotation decisions.
-It runs the 31 original preparation tests and verifies the original output hashes.
-No GPU is needed.
+This process rebuilds revision 4 using both of the task data and splits in the bundle along with the decision points to annotate.
+It will run all 31 of the original preparation tests and compare them against their original hash values.
+A gpu is not needed for this step.

-The split contains 235 training, 34 validation and 67 test dialogues.
-Of 2,270 original training questions, 35 are quarantined, leaving 2,235 eligible questions.
-Validation has 319 questions; the sealed test has 621.
+The split includes 235 dialogue's for training, 34 for validation and 67 for testing.
+Of the 2270 original training questions, there are 35 that have been quarantined, so only 2235 remain available as a part of the training.
+There are 319 available validation questions and an additional 621 questions on the sealed test.

-Both full training schedules contain 30,266 examples with identical question-exposure counts.
-Answer-only repeats ordinary answer supervision.
-Subjectesis contains 2,235 answer examples, 2,235 state-building examples and 25,796 field-review examples.
+Each of the two full training schedules (answer-only and subjectesis) include 30266 examples with equivalent exposure of each question.

 | Preparation module | Explanation |
 | --- | --- |